jwuensche/scionlab-scripts/docs/testbeds/dfn.md

 Registration can be completed via the [DFN webpage](https://dfn-gvs.de/login#register) and have to be part of the SCIONLab.

+!!! info
-> For further information what you require ask the current maintainer of the fed4fire SCIONLab project.
+    For further information what you require ask the current maintainer of the fed4fire SCIONLab project.

 ## Generate a Testbed Configuration